Andyfe00/Polynomial-Root-Finder-Excel-VBA-/README.md

    - **Newton** → specify initial point and error tolerance.
 7. Click **“Calcule”** to run the method.
 8. The program will automatically generate an **iteration table** showing all steps, function values, and errors.

+> ⚠️ Academic Disclaimer
+> This project was developed by **Andrés Felipe Porras** as part of the
+> Metodos Numericos module at **Universidad Militar Nueva Granada (2017–2021)**.
+> The content is shared for educational and portfolio purposes only.
+> No proprietary or restricted university materials are included.